lolaedun/lom/README.md

 <a></a>

-### Creators Goals

-The Goals of the creator are:
+### **Site owners Goals**
-- Provide enough information to whoever is looking after the little one to feel confident in his care.
+* To have an appealing website that provides enough information to any carer looking after the little one.
-- Create consistency in his routine and care.
-- Feel a sense of reassurance that the little one is being looked after in a way that feels reassuring to both the little one and his primary carer.

-## User Stories

-As a visitor to The Little Ones Manual website I expect/want/need:

-1. To easily find what I am looking for, I want the layout of the site to be easy to navigate to the information I need.

-1. To search for what I am unsure about in the search bar using keywords.
+* To have a great functionality so the user feels like this website helps them in maintaining consistency with the little ones routine and care.
+* To make sure everybody is on the same page so we can avoid extreme skin reactions.

 ## Wireframes